Division of Continuing and Global Education

 Need help finding GE classes?

-The Division of Continuing and Global Education has authored this list of student FAQs for Spring (May-June) Intersession--please check back for updated information for 2021.
+The Division of Continuing and Global Education has authored this list of student FAQs for Spring Intersession--please check back for updated information for 2022.
 This sheet is available for your reference and general guidance.
 CGE reserves the right to modify information and correct errors without notice.

 Intersession occurs in the three-week period between semesters.
 The timeframe allows students to concentrate on one course without interruptions, demands of other classes or other activities.
 Students are able to maximize academic success and accelerate their time to degree completion.